-Even in a well insulated motorhome with reasonable ventilation it is likely during cold weather if the temperature is less than 10°C that condensation will occur.
-Ideally the temperature should be kept about 20°C although this is not always possible.
+h.
+Even with reasonable ventilation it is likely if the temperature is less than 5°C and the humidity is high that condensation will occur.
+Ideally the temperature should be kept about 20°C when occupied.

-Mould growth
+Mould Growth

-Any sign of mould growth is an indication of the presence of moisture and if caused by condensation gives warning that heating or ventilation, may require improving.
+Any sign of mould growth is an indication of the presence of moisture and if caused by condensation gives warning that heating or ventilation may require improving.